 Living on the Edge of Table Mountain

-Dassies, or rock hyraxes, are often seen sunning themselves on the rocky outcrops of Table Mountain.
-You'll notice them nibbling on the branches close to the pathways in the park, which allows for great photo opportunities.
-One odd fact fact about these animals, is that their closest living relative is the elephant and not a rodent, as one might assume.
-They're actually pretty cute, but don't get too close - they've got a pair of incisors that would hurt if bitten.
+Dassies, or rock hyraxes, are often seen sunning themselves on the rocky outcrops at the top of Table Mountain.
+You might even see them nibbling on the branches close to the pathways of the park.
+One odd fact fact about these rodent-like animals is that their closest living relative is the elephant and not at all a rodent, as one might assume.
+They're pretty cute but don't get too close - they've got a pair of incisors that could hurt you if bitten.

 By Marie Frei, AFAR Local Expert

 Have you been here?
 Share a tip or a photo with fellow travelers.

 This was one of the best highlights of our trip to Cape Town.
 We could not go the day before because of the windy conditions, so we postponed it for the next day.
 We are so glad that we did because when the cable car made it to the top, the clouds were thick and covered the mountain.
 This is know as the "table cloth".
 Walking through the clouds, seeing the unique flora, and enjoying the spectacular views of Cape Town from on top of the mountain is truly a "once in a lifetime" experience.
 The wait is not that long, and the line moves pretty quick.
 Bring a jacket though!